 Whatever your business will need, you’ll need to be well informed about it.
-So you’ll need to do me research so that you become an expert on the niche, product or service.
+So you’ll need to do my research so that you become an expert on the niche, product or service.
 Knowledge about the business is an important home business resource, so you must do the necessary research to be well informed about the industry or product/service.

 – Office space

 As we discussed in your last issue you will need to set up a dedicated base for your home office.
 Your office is a very important because it helps separate file from business which increases productivity.
-In your office, generally you’ll need a computer, printer, internet access, fax, telephone, business cards and a conducive work environment.
+In your office, generally, you’ll need a computer, printer, internet access, fax, telephone, business cards and a conducive work environment.

-Keep in mind that sometimes you’ll be working long hours, especially in the beginning, so your work space needs to be comfortable.
-A suitable desk, comfortable chair and appropriate lighting are very important and often taken for granted.
+Keep in mind that sometimes you’ll be working long hours, especially in the beginning, so your workspace needs to be comfortable.
+A suitable desk, comfortable chair, and appropriate lighting are very important and often taken for granted.
 Allocate some money towards setting up a working environment conducive to productivity and you’ll enjoy your time in the office much more!

 Money to cover capital outlay and running costs is an important even if you’re starting out on a shoestring budget it would require some form of investment, and you’ll need to know how much you have, and how much investments and ongoing marketing your business will need to stay afloat until it begins to generate a solid income.

 Business leads and clients are a crucial home business resource.
-Making and creating contacts and networking is very important, because no customers equals no income.
+Making and creating contacts and networking is very important because no customers equal no income.
 You need to start building your potential client base before you launch your business.
 Start marketing your business by giving away some products and services.
 By creating a relationship with your potential customers, you build trust with them, and when you launch your business, it will be easy for them to buy from you.

 – Be professional